vfarcic/cf-terraform-gke/README.md

 # Click the *CREATE* button

 # If the error *You have not added your Git integration* appears, click the *Click here* link and follow the instructions.
-# If the error *'registry' is required* appears, click the *Click here* link and follow the instructions.

 # Change *Inline YAML* to *Use YAML from Repository*
 # Click the *DONE* button